Skip to content

 What is Phentermine?

-Most people take phentermine for three to six weeks; the length of treatment depends on how you respond to the medication.
+Most people take phentermine up to 90 days.
 Phentermine can be habit-forming.
-Do not take a larger dose.
-Take it more often, or take it for a more extended period than your doctor tells you to.
+Do not take a larger dose; take it more often, or take it longer than your doctor tells you to.
+This medication is highly addictive and can lead to dependency.
+It is classified as a Schedule IV controlled substance by the DEA.

 Phentermine Uses